davidthewatson/davidthewatson.github.io/dw/index.md

 <ul><li>Conceived, marketed and launched startup to build custom Linux distros online</li>
 <li>Designed, built, and shipped the Cobind Desktop - PoC of the DIY build tools</li>
 <li>Reached a worldwide audience quickly using free media and our website via word-of-mouth marketing</li>
-<li>Failed fast when we realized that founding delivered more epiphanies and insights than any formal education</ul>
 </p>

 <h3 id="short-term-experience">Experience (1099)</h3>